togbemismadjisosthene/digital-contact-tracing-mvp/README.md

 ### Authentication (`/api/auth`)
 - `POST /api/auth/signup` - Create new account
+   - NOTE: As of the latest update, `POST /api/auth/signup` returns HTTP 201 and the created user object, but does NOT issue a JWT token.
+Users must explicitly log in via `POST /api/auth/login` to receive a token.
+This prevents accidental auto-login after signup.
 - `POST /api/auth/login` - Login and get JWT token
 - `GET /api/auth/me` - Get current user (requires auth)
 - `GET /api/auth/users` - List all users (public, for dropdowns)